CorrDyn/treatment-dummy-agent/README.md

     # or start minikube if it's not running
     $ minikube start
     ```
-* Export the right environment variables to communicate with minikube
+* Sets up docker env variables for working with Minikube
     ```console
     $ eval $(minikube docker-env)
     ```